keagan-galvin/APR-LIB/README.md

 ## CommonHelpers

-A set of common helper methods
+A set of common helper methods.

 ### isElement